Dynamic Programming 101 | Types, Examples, and Use-Cases

 So, how do you know when to use dynamic programming?
 There are two key hallmarks of a problem that's ripe for a DP approach:

-- Overlapping Subproblems: This is when a problem can be divided into smaller problems which are used multiple times.
+1. Overlapping Subproblems: Dynamic Programming thrives on identifying and solving overlapping subproblems.
+These are smaller subproblems within a larger problem that are solved independently but repeatedly.
+By solving and storing the results of these subproblems, we avoid redundant work and speed up the overall solution.
 Let’s go back to the road trip example.
 Imagine that the travel from City A to City B is common in several different routes.
 Now, instead of calculating the distance between the two cities every single time we’re mapping different routes, we can store the distance and reuse it whenever needed.
 This is an example of overlapping subproblems.

-- Optimal Substructure: This is when an optimal solution can be constructed from the optimal solutions of its subproblems.
+2. Optimal Substructure: Another crucial concept is the optimal substructure property.
+It means that the optimal solution to a larger problem can be generated from the optimal solutions of its smaller subproblems.
+This property allows us to break down complex problems into simpler ones and build the solution iteratively.
 Let's say we've figured out the shortest route from City A to City B, and the shortest route from City B to City C. The shortest route from City A to City C via City B would be the combination of these two shortest routes.
 So, by knowing the optimal solutions (shortest routes) to the subproblems, we can determine the optimal solution to the original problem.
 That's an optimal substructure.

 Practical Application: The Fibonacci Sequence